Sekhmet statues: Location/excavations

 Albert's excavations in 1831 found the Sekhmet statues at the mortuary temple in Thebes.
 Albert discusses how well the statues were put into rows at the Amenhotep III mortuary temple.
 Marriette describes the Sekhmet statues in the temple of Mut in double rows and are on the north east, west sides of the first court and some were in a single row along the south side at the court.
 At four sides of the second court behind the square Piers of a colonnade on the north east and west sides of the court, south side along the main wall depressing this second court from hypostyle.
 The statues are at Mut in rows in the north side of the first court looking north west.
 They're on the north side of 2nd court look northwest and are on the foreground south side of the 2nd court.
 They can be seen in the western corridor from the north Belonzi and at Karnak.
 Egyptologists like Betsy Bryan have connected the statues to the new year and jubilee festivals of Amenhotep III.
 Egyptologists use Decans that of southern heavens that link to Sekhmet.
 Decans are time keepers and help the king in appeasement.
 Decans are found on the sides of the Sekhmet statues.
 Sekhmet statues are connected with jubilee festivals through hymns.
 730 Sekhmet statues are on the Kom ombo hymn and speaks of the statue as "she whom his majesty follows in the number of 730 lady of years, so reigned of months and of days argues large numbers of statues".

 Using hymns, epithets and seeing how the statues were placed egyptologist believe Sekhmet statues make a sky map for the jubilee.
-Sourouzian gives great chronology from excavations she's been a part of at the temple of Amnehotep.
+Sourouzian gives great chronology from excavations she's been a part of at the temple of Amenhotep.
 He shows how different stones were implemented into the statues.
 Betsy Bryan and her team at Mout in 2004 wanted to bring back the statues to Kom el Heittan.
 There were many opinions of how many statues there were at the temple of Mut and at Amenhotep III mortuary temple.
 Yoyette said 730 Sekhmet statues and Marriette guessed 572 Sekhmet statues.
 Benson and Gourlay believed Mut had 500 statues.